mjpclab/react-tabber/README.md

 ```

 *Using global variable mode*
-if you are using React and ReactTab in global variable mode, which means there is no module loader environment, `ReactTabber` will be a property of global scope.
+if you are using React and ReactTabber in global variable mode, which means there is no module loader environment, `ReactTabber` will be a property of global scope.

 ## Prepare tabs array
 You need to collect all components that want to put into tabs array.